abeyonalaja/waste-tracking-service/docs/initial-scope.md

 # Initial scope - receivers only by October 2026

+!!!
+Note "Private Beta"
+    Are you a waste receiver or software provider and want to get involved?
+[Sign up for our Digital Waste Tracking Private Beta test](private-beta-comms-sign-up.md)

 The waste industry involves a large number and complex array of operators.
 This includes approximately:

 - 12,000 waste site operators